 For example, you could print a paper copy of the poster, or provide your NHS QR poster for clients to scan on a tablet device, such as an iPad.

 QR code posters are not expected for each ward, treatment room or other patient facilities.
 However, they should be encouraged for waiting rooms and other areas where people may congregate in close proximity for extended periods of time.
-Premises on a hospital site which are required to hold a customer log, such as cafes, must display an official NHS QR code poster.
+Premises on a hospital site which are required to hold a customer, visitor and staff log, such as cafes, must also display an official NHS QR code poster.

 GP surgeries with an appointment system and a clear way to identify and contact who has been on the premises and when are unlikely to need to use an official NHS QR code poster.
 GP surgeries may consider using NHS QR code posters for waiting rooms if they wish.